wisonye/arch-linux/installation-tutorial-book/src/support-chinese.md

         adobe-source-han-serif-cn-fonts
     ```

-    Your browser needs to restart to take affect.
+    Your browser needs to restart to take effect.

 </br>